-We have adapted a cross curricular approach to integrate using a variety of curriculum resources such as PHSE Association guidance, Dfe resources, Journey in Love, No outsiders in our school and Our Lady's bespoke curriculum.
+We have adapted a cross curricular approach to integrate using a variety of curriculum resources such as PHSE Association guidance, Dfe resources, Journey in Love, No outsiders in our school and 'Dimensions' curriculum.

-If pupils ask questions outside the scope of our curriculum, teachers will respond in an appropriate manner, so they are fully informed and do not seek answers online.
+If pupils ask questions outside the scope of our curriculum, teachers will respond in an appropriate manner so they are fully informed and do not seek answers online.